makkus/freckles/freckles/doc/frecklets/evolution.md

 ## Supported formats {: .section-title}
 <div class="section-block" markdown="1">

 A *frecklet* is a text file in either [yaml](https://yaml.org), [json](https://www.json.org), or [toml](https://github.com/toml-lang/toml) format (other formats might be supported later).
-It can also be, depending on the context it is mentioned, a dict or list data structure.
+It can also be, depending on the context (e.g. when using *freckles* as a Python library) a dict or list data structure.
 In most cases though it'll be a text file.
 In the following, we'll exclusively use 'yaml' as our data format.

 </div>